acl-301d-summer-2017/lab-01-mobile-first/README.md

 6. `mkdir partners-forked-labs`
 7. `cd partners-forked-labs`
 8. The new driver (original navigator):
-  1. `git clone` the repo your partner Slacked you into your navigator folder.
+  1. `git clone` the repo your partner sent you into your navigator folder.
   2. `git fetch origin` branch-name
-  2. Now open the starter-code in Atom.
+  2. Now open the starter-code in VS Code.
 It's your turn to have the hands on the keyboard!

 ---